 If you are thinking about traveling to Japan, you probably know about some of the most famous places in the country, like Tokyo and Kyoto.
+(Or perhaps you want to know more about Japan’s famous cherry blossom season?
+See the Blessing Bucket’s Everything You Need to Know bout Cherry Blossom Season.)
 You might still be wondering about the specifics of what to do in Japan or just looking for more travel inspiration.
 Either way, we’ve gathered a list of six travel bloggers’ favorite spots in Japan.
 From urban delights, to spectacular cultural locations and beautiful nature, these highlights are sure to inspire you and enhance any itinerary that you might be planning for this exceptional country.
 If you’d like more tips for traveling to Japan, be sure to check out our guide!

 Fushimi Inari Shrine